 Before we dive into the implications of this change, lets first discuss the #.

-Hashtags usage started with Twitter, and spread like a virus into all forms of social media.
+Hashtag usage started with Twitter and spread like a virus into all forms of social media.
 They became a way to tag content and categorize thoughts.
-It was as simple as using a word followed by a hashtag.
+It was as simple as using a pound sign followed by a word.

 At first, we all thought: “Is this a joke?”